kejzlarv/kejzlar.github.io/content/posts/vi-tutorial.md

 where $\bold{\beta}$ is the prior a vector of length $V$ (i.e., the total number of words) with positive values.

-There are many packages out there that have native support for variational inference.
+There are many packages out there that have native support for VI.
 If you want to sue `R`, I recommend using the [`CmdStanR`](https://mc-stan.org/cmdstanr/), which is a lightweight interface to `Stan` for R users.
-I am not recommending to use the plain `RStan` if you are interested in extracting the ELBO trajectory which it is not at all straightforward with `RStan` without doing some hacking.
-If you are familiar with `RStan` working with `CmdStanR` not whole that different.
-For instance, models are defined in the same way is with `SRtan`:
+I am not recommending to use the plain `RStan` if you are interested in extracting the ELBO trajectory which is not at all straightforward with `RStan` without doing some hacking.
+If you are familiar with `RStan` working with `CmdStanR` is not whole that different.
+For instance, models are defined in the same way as with `SRtan`:

 {{< highlight html >}}
 data {